What is Integrative Veterinary Medicine?

 How is seeing Dr. Theisen different from seeing my regular veterinarian?

-Dr. Theisen's practice specializes in complementary therapies including Acupunture, Veterinary Spinal Manipulation Therapy (Animal Chiropractic), Laser Therapy, Tui-na, Homeopathy, and Traditional Chinese Veterinary Medicine, including herbal and food therapy.
+Dr. Theisen's practice specializes in complementary therapies including Acupuncture, Veterinary Spinal Manipulation Therapy (Animal Chiropractic), Laser Therapy, PEMF therapy, Tui-na, Homeopathy, and Traditional Chinese Veterinary Medicine Herbal and Food Therapy.
 While many conditions benefit from these therapies, there are times when conventional western medicine is essential.
-Dr. Theisen does not perform surgery nor does she offer hospital stays.
-Her patients that require conventional therapies are referred back to their regular conventional Veterinarian for treatment.
+Dr. Theisen does not perform surgery or vaccinations nor does she offer hospital stays.
+Her patients that require conventional therapies and/or diagnostics (i.e. bloodwork, radiographs, ultrasound) are referred back to their regular conventional Veterinarian.
+Dr. Theisen will gladly work together with your primary care veterinarian in developing the best integrative treatment plan for your pet or horse.

 What can I expect during my visit?

 In Traditional Chinese Veterinary Medicine each patient is treated as an individual.
 Great emphasis is placed on a detailed history.
 You will be asked to complete a history questionnaire about your pet prior to your visit.
-After a detailed examination which includes tongue and pulse diagnostic techniques, a treatment plan will be discussed.
-Many times a combination of acupuncture, veterinary spinal manipulation, diet change, homeopathy, and Chinese herbal medicines are prescribed.
+After a detailed examination which includes review of any medical history and TCVM tongue & pulse diagnosis, a treatment plan will be discussed and started at your first appointment.
+Generally, a combination of acupuncture, veterinary spinal manipulation, laser therapy, food therapy, homeopathy, and Chinese herbal medicines are prescribed.
+Different Tui-na massage techniques as well as stretching exercises may be recommended to be done at home as part of the your pet or horse's treatment plan.